 A series of studies has found that women indeed do appear better at language and relational skills but only when they are primed to be like that.
 Nancy Eisenberg and Randy Lennon in a paper published in 1983 reviewed gender differences in empathy and found that women showed less advantage in empathy when it was not obvious that it was being tested.

-In other, primed, research (that is, when it was suggested that empathy was important), men were just as able to be empathetic as women.
-And similar results have been found on maths and spatial tests.
+In other, primed, research (that is, when it was suggested that empathy was important), men were just as able to be empathetic as women – and similar results have been found on maths and spatial tests.

 In other words, women – and men – live up to the stereotypes expected of them by society.

-And these sorts of results suggest that stereotypes are mainly responsible for the gender-based differences that are so pervasive in society and business.
+These sorts of results suggest that stereotypes are mainly responsible for the gender-based differences that are so pervasive in society and business.

 If, as a woman, you're rather dismayed by this and feel that your EQ advantage has been removed, think about the other side of the coin.
 You and your daughters are just as capable of doing anything a man can; there is nothing biological holding back your maths or science understanding.
-And a man can be just as good at empathy when the stereotypes don't hold sway.
+Similarly, a man can be just as good at empathy when the stereotypes don't hold sway.